HealNow raises $1.3 million to bring online payments to pharmacies – TechCrunch

-As the healthtech landscape rapidly evolves another startup is making its presence known.
-HealNow has closed a $1.3 million round of funding from SoftBank Opportunity Fund and Redhawk VC.
+As the health tech landscape rapidly evolves, another startup is making its presence known.
+HealNow has closed a $1.3 million round of funding from SoftBank Opportunity Fund and Alabama Futures Fund.

 The company was founded by Halston Prox and Joshua Smith.
 Prox has worked in healthcare for more than a decade with major organizations such as Providence Health, Mount Sinai and Baylor Scott & White, mostly focused on digitizing health records and designing and implementing software for doctors, nurses, etc. Smith, CTO at the company, has been a developer since 2012.